maya-mau/maya-mau.github.io/_projects/3_project.md

     </div>
 </div>

 The NewWithTags application has a few main pages: the home page, login/sign up page, create page, and individual post pages.
 When first opening NewWithTags, users are shown the home page where all posts are displayed.
-Posts can be sorted by most liked/recent, or filtered by city/trend.
-Once clicked on, posts are given their own page where users can see a caption, comments, likes, and interact with the post if they are logged in.
+Posts can be sorted by most liked or most recent, or filtered by city or trend.
+Currently, posts can be filtered by either city or trend, but not both--a feature our team discussed we would implement if the social media application was launched.
+Posts are given their own page once clicked on where users can see a caption, comments, likes, and interact with the post if they are logged in.

 <div class="row">
     <div class="col-sm-6">
         <p>Users can either create a new account or log into an existing one.
 Passwords are encrypted using bcrypt and usernames must be unique.
 If the username or password is incorrect on login, an error message will appear using flashes.
 Examples of error messages a user can receive are shown on the left.
 Once a user is logged in, they can view their own posts and posts that they've liked.</p>
-        <p>More robust error messaging would be helpful to inform users of the application state, and may be necessary if this application was launched.</p>
+        <p>More robust error messaging would be helpful to inform users of the application state, and is something our team discussed would need to be implemented if this application was launched.</p>
     </div>
     <div class="col-sm-6 mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/newwithtags/login_error.png" title="The login/sign up page with a message reading, 'Login failed.
 Check your username and password and try again.' at the top of the page." class="img-fluid rounded z-depth-1" %}